How tokenizers, part-of-speech taggers, and algorithms can parse sentences for use in language learning apps

 How should we chunk sentences?

-After creating my automated sentence scramble app TextMix, I realized it may not be as grounded in TESOL theory as I’d hoped.
+After creating my the initial version of my automated sentence scramble app TextMix, I realized it may not have been as grounded in TESOL theory as I’d hoped.
 Specifically, generating scrambled sentences by “chunking” them arbitrarily every 2 or 3 words and mixing up these chunks might make for a fun activity, but if there’s no logic to which words get “chunked” together, the learner isn’t really processing language in a useful way.

-To illustrate, below is an example of how TextMix “chunks” a sentence when the “chunk size” is set to 3.
+To illustrate, below is an example of how TextMix 1.0 initially”chunked” a sentence when the “chunk size” was set to 3.
 As you can see, the only chunk that is syntactically meaningful is “the world” (it’s a noun along with its determiner/article).

 The other chunks don’t make sense on their own; they’re meaningless.
 “Tea is a” is not a meaningful chunk – an noun phrase, verb phrase, prepositional phrase, clause, etc. The above chunks don’t reflect how we actually parse sentences when we read.
 They aren’t how we “chunk.”
 Plenty of research shows that effective readers (and speakers) process language in chunks, set phrases, collocations, etc. Not individual words.